eyalgolan/FlightSimulatorApp/README.md

         }
 }
 ```
+The property is binded to the relavent field in the view.

 In the Gear component, the view updates the view-model which then updates the view - about changes the user made to the joystick.

 ### Threads